-And, something that backpackers should never underestimate, this beautiful country is still unspoilt by mass tourism (but hurry!
-This will change, it is such an incredible place), it is very safe to travel even for solo female travellers, and it actually is the cheapest country in the continent: my dollars could get me a long way here.
+And, something that you should never underestimate, this beautiful country is still unspoiled by mass tourism (but hurry!
+This will change, it is such an incredible place), it is very safe to travel even for solo female travelers, and it actually is the cheapest country in the continent: your dollar will get you a long way there.

-Granada and Las Isletas:
+Granada and Las Isletas

 Anybody visiting the country will take a side in the local argument over which city is better, Leon or Granada?
-Many will say colonial Granada, is the prettiest one among Nicaragua attractions.
+Many will say colonial Granada, is the prettiest city in Nicaragua.
 I must admit my heart beats for Leon, but the most touristic destination in the country (which for some reason reminds me of Trinidad, in Cuba) is indeed picture perfect, and the waterfront of Lake Granada or a boat ride across Las Isletas offer fantastic opportunities to photography lovers.
-Snapping a good picture is one of the things to do in Nicaragua.

 Poneloya and Las Peñitas

-A half hour ride on a chicken bus from Sutiava, Leon, these two Nicaragua beaches are more than a surfer’s paradise.
+At half hour ride on a chicken bus from Sutiava, Leon, these two Nicaragua beaches are more than a surfer’s paradise.
 Lay in the sun, challenge the waves, go for a walk, enjoy a cold beer and by all means, do not miss the amazing Pacific sunset.